 When it comes to addictive drugs, there are few that are more addictive than morphine.
 In fact, morphine addiction is on the rise around the world as the drug becomes easier to get.
-Below is more information about the morphine addiction rehab program at Crestview Recovery Center.
+Below is more information about the morphine addiction rehab and substance abuse treatment program at Crestview Recovery.

 What Is Morphine?

 Morphine is a prescription drug that doctors prescribe to treat moderate to severe pain.
 Brand names for morphine include Avinza, Roxanol, or Kadian.
 Doctors try to avoid prescribing morphine when possible because of how addictive it is.
 Seek prescription drug abuse help if you are struggling.

 How Does Morphine Work?

 Morphine is an opiate.
 It works in a similar fashion as heroin or opium, by blocking the transmission of pain signals to the brain.
 To block these transmissions, morphine binds itself to opioid receptors in the brain.
 These receptors operate normally by receiving pain signals from all over the body.

 Despite being an addictive drug, doctors continue to prescribe morphine today.
 The drug first hit the market in 1941 after the Food and Drug Administration gave it the “OK.”
 However, it’s important to remember that people have always needed a prescription to obtain morphine legally.
 Sadly, some people manage to get their hands on it illegally and sell it as a street drug.

 Signs of Morphine Addiction